markusheinonen/markusheinonen.github.io/advice.md

 **Do project reviews**.
 Present your ideas, projects and code to your collegues and other phd students for honest feedback.
 You will learn a ton.

 **Conceptualise**.
-Your math and illustrations reflect your conceptualisation of the model.
-If you have messy equations or figures, your thinking is still messy.
+Refactor and rework your math and illustrations until they are so clear that an outsider could grasp the ideas at ease from a first glance.
+This often takes a long time, but will help make a best realisation of your contributions.

-**Visualise to understand**.
-Plot or draw everything about your model: the loss, the optimisation, the network, the activations, the weights, the data, the likelihood, the gradients, the layers, etc. You need to understand your model inside-out.
+**Debug to understand**.
+When things are not working, visualise  everything: the loss, the optimisation, the network, the activations, the weights, the data, the likelihood, the gradients, the layers, etc.

 **Run experiments slowly**.
-Do not rush into training the big network right away, instead take things slowly.
-You first need to study and understand the data, and then the problem (spend time on this).
-Identify the problem you want to solve in the baselines, and make sure it exists.
+Spend time understanding the problem you want to solve, and verify it exists.
 Formulate hypotheses on how to improve.
-Run a sequence of more and more complex models.
-Start from linear regression, and build your way up.
-Try to change one thing at a time, and make sure you can quantify whether you improve or not.
+Start from trivial baselines (random forest, linear regression), then simple neural netowrks, and finally SOTA baselines.
+Run a sequence of more and more complex models, where ideally you change and quantify only one thing at a time.
 If you get stuck, avoid temptation to spend more time running experiments.
 Instead start reading, writing and discussing more to clarify that the problem is true, and solution is correct.
 See Andrej Karpathy's neural network [training recipe](http://karpathy.github.io/2019/04/25/recipe/).

-**Don’t chase SOTA**.
-Benchmark tables are not scientifically interesting: every year new methods come up and errors go down, brrrr.
-Instead aim at understanding the insight behind the contribution, or finding qualitative improvements, gaps in literature, or problems behind SOTA models.
-These often come from understanding related works and your model more in-depth.

 **Break your model**.
 Stress-test your model until it breaks.
 What are its limits?
 This gives you direct avenue to making a second paper.
 Look at the [XAI question bank](https://arxiv.org/abs/2001.02478).

 **Focus on problems**.
 Instead of finding solutions, focus on finding problems that are true, novel and significant.
 Find open problems by looking at what state-of-the-art can’t do, does poorly, or ignores.
-Focus your time on understanding the problem, and the solution will emerge.

 **Become really good in one thing**.
 Most scientists know one thing very well, and apply it everywhere.
-For instance, differential geometry, Bayes, optimisation, Fourier analysis, etc. This makes publishing papers effortless.
+For instance, differential geometry, Bayes, numerics, etc. This makes publishing papers efficient.

 **Don’t hide from your supervisors**.
-We love to talk about science, we love to be challenged and proven wrong, we love to hear about your ideas and progress.
+Supervisors love talking about science, being challenged, and hearing about your ideas.
 If you spend a week reading, don’t say that “I have no new results”; you have made lots of progress by learning new things.
-Actively ask for advice and feedback from your supervisor: meetings where only you talk benefit no one.
-Insist on regular update meetings, the more often the better.
+Actively ask for advice and feedback from your supervisor: meetings where only you talk benefit little.
+Insist on regular update meetings.

 **Be honest**.
 Tell your supervisor when you don’t understand something or when you are struggling.
 Don’t nod if you didn’t understand, ask for clarification.
 Implying otherwise makes it difficult to work with you.
 Don’t imply that you are doing fine when you aren’t.
 Project meetings are not an exam: you don’t need to pass.
 Instead, you should give transparent situation report such that people around you can help you.
 Don’t cancel meetings.

 **Network and socialise**.
 Attend a top conference in your field (NeurIPS/ICML/ICLR/etc) every year, even if you have no paper.
-First time you will know no one, but next time you will.
 Workshops are a great way to get your foot in, and practise presenting.
-Attend journal clubs: establish one if none exists in your school.

 **Be visible**.
-Make a website of yourself so that collegues and bigshots can find you.
+Have a website for collegues and bigshots to find you.
 If you have no papers yet, having a technical blog is a good way to show your expertise.
 Make a website for each paper you make (a good [example](https://www.guandaoyang.com/PointFlow/)).

 **Make papers reader-friendly.** Write in a way that is accessible to a non-expert reader.
 Be explicit and precise.
 Use illustrations, colors and short paragraphs.
 Shorten as much as you can.
 Ask LLMs to improve the language.